 A key point here is that you do have the right to work while they review your application.
 That confirmation letter is your proof for your employer.

-It is dated and says that the employer should require your residency card six months from that date, which obviously wouldn’t have worked out in my 7-month case.
+It is dated and says that the employer should require your residency card six months from that date.
+That obviously wouldn’t have worked out in my 7-month case!
 Luckily, I freelance.

 By the time I finally received my UK Residency card, I was very ready to leave the UK.
 The Brexit vote made our move there useless since my husband is Irish.

 If we stayed long-term and I eventually received a UK passport, Brexit meant that he and I still couldn’t live in the same country easily.

 Also, there was no way I could stay in that climate long-term.